Corporate Governance and Shareholder Rights

 In recent years, too many corporations—and the executives and boards that run them—have engaged in conduct that erodes shareholder trust, diminishes investor assets and steadily chips away at public faith in the markets.
 Think of the market timing, options backdating and junk mortgage scandals.

-Indeed, Labaton Sucharow has been successfully pursuing derivative and other shareholder actions for 50 years.
+Indeed, Labaton Sucharow has been successfully pursuing derivative and other shareholder actions for more than 50 years.
 We are highly experienced at engaging corporate leadership on behalf of shareholders to effect change both with and without resorting to litigation.
 Where litigation is the only vehicle to bring about meaningful change, we have, time and time again, successfully prosecuted actions through trial.
 In addition to our deep knowledge of corporate law and the securities regulations that govern corporate conduct, our office in Delaware where many of these matters are litigated, uniquely positions us to protect shareholder assets and enforce fiduciary obligations.
 For more information please visit our Mergers & Acquisitions Litigation Practice and our Derivative Litigation Practice.

 We Are Change Agents